 Juneau police are reporting a 13-year-old middle school student may face reckless endangerment charges after bringing a BB pistol to school.

-The Juneau Police Department said in a press release it got a call Monday from a parent whose child had seen a student at school with a pistol.
+The Juneau Police Department said in a press release it got a call Monday from a concerned parent who reported their child had seen a fellow student at school with a pistol.

 Officers interviewed the 13-year-old about what he witnessed, and he reportedly relayed that he'd been attending Saturday school at Floyd Dryden Middle School when another 13-year-old boy showed him a pistol.